 Does this response indicate a general business arrogance and inability to engage with issues of income inequality and economic development?
 If, like Melanie, the wider business community believes that only ‘members’ may raise issues then who is responsible for informing them?
 Evidence is is widely available, why is business not responsible for ensuring that they make informed decisions about fair business practice?

-Applicants must learn to fight for their rights and to walk away from bad offers so that they are available for employers who have fair remuneration systems.
+- Applicants must learn to fight for their rights and to walk away from bad offers so that they are available for employers who have fair payment systems.